astridyz/Lumi/docs/Guides/EventOnce.md

     Connection()
 end

---// Changing the variable value to the .listen() method Connection = Session.listen(Events.messageCreate, onMessageCreate)
+--// Changing the variable value to the return of the .listen() method Connection = Session.listen(Events.messageCreate, onMessageCreate)

 Session.connect()